 How Are Foundations Doing?

 Our background in advising nonprofit organizations on their investments motivated us to want to take a closer look at foundation performance.
 Specifically, we wanted to know which foundations were doing well from an investment standpoint and which were doing poorly in order to understand the reasons why some perform better than others.
 Also, we wanted to see if there were lessons to be learned that we could apply to our own investment process.
 We knew that foundations aren’t required to provide investment performance (and very few publish results), but we wondered if there was a way to accurately estimate performance?

 Our path to obtaining foundation performance data led us to leave the investment management business in order to create the most comprehensive database of foundation financial data now available anywhere and innovative tools for trustees and investors to benchmark their foundation’s performance.
-Thus, it all started with data.

 Financial Data from an Investment Perspective